 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like working with forms, designs and patterns.
 They often require self-expression and the work can be done without following a clear set of rules.

-Museum Technicians and Conservators job description, Museum Technicians and Conservators salary, Museum Technicians and Conservators information, what is the job of a Museum Technician and Conservator like, pros and cons about Museum Technicians and Conservators, colleges and universities for Museum Technicians and Conservators, is Museum Technicians and Conservators the right career for me, Quite Hard careers to get into, careers in Education
+Museum Technicians and Conservators job description, Museum Technicians and Conservators salary, Museum Technicians and Conservators information, what is the job of a Museum Technician and Conservator like, pros and cons about Museum Technicians and Conservators, colleges and universities for Museum Technicians and Conservators, is Museum Technicians and Conservators the right career for me, careers in Education